Google Pixel 4 and 4 XL review: mega-camera, 90 Hz display, face unlock

 Pixel 4 and 4 XL come with 12.2 MP maina camera with an aperture of F1.7 and a telephoto lens of 16 MP with an aperture of F2.4.
 Both sensors are equipped with optical and electronic stabilization, as well as autofocus with two-phase detection.
 Super-Res Zoom works in tandem with a telephoto lens and allows you to zoom in without losing detail.

-Software plays key againrole in Pixels camera performance.
-With machine learning, you get a preview of how your HDR + image will look even before you take a picture.
-With Pixel 4, you can fine-tune the brightness and amount of detail in the shadows, helping to take complex shots such as portraits at sunset.
-At the core of the portrait mode feature is machine learning again, allowing you to use this mode for larger objects.
+Software is key againrole in Pixels camera performance.
+Thanks to machine learning, you'll get a preview of what your HDR+ image will look like before you even take the photo.
+With Pixel 4, you can fine-tune brightness and the amount of shadow detail, helping you capture complex shots like sunset portraits.
+The portrait mode feature is again powered by machine learning, allowing you to use this mode for larger subjects.

 "Filling"